reframe-hpc/reframe/docs/configure.rst

    This handles essentially the actual output of ReFrame.
 3. A file handler to print the framework's output in the ``reframe.out`` file.

-It might initially be confusing the fact that there are two ``level`` properties: one at the logger level and one at the handler level.
+It might initially seem confusing the fact that there are two ``level`` properties: one at the logger level and one at the handler level.
-This works hierarchically.
+Logging in ReFrame works hierarchically.
+When a message is logged, an log record is created, which contains metadata about the message being logged (log level, timestamp, ReFrame runtime information etc.).
-When ReFrame logs a message, this first goes into its internal logger, is checked again the logger's level (here  ``debug``) and if it's above it, it is forwarded to the handlers.
+This log record first goes into ReFrame's internal logger, where the record's level is checked against the logger's level (here  ``debug``).
-Then each handlers filters the messages it receives differently.
+If the log record's level exceeds the log level threshold from the logger, it is forwarded to the logger's handlers.
+Then each handler filters the log record differently and takes care of formatting the log record's message appropriately.
 You can view logger's log level as a general cut off.
 For example, if we have set it to ``warning``, no debug or informational messages would ever be printed.